-has procedures for dealing with allegations against other children (child on child abuse).
-This will generally be in accordance with the school Behaviour Policy and procedures and the Child on child Abuse Policy and procedures in the first instance;

-- has appointed a designated teacher to promote the educational achievement of looked-after or previously looked-after children ensuring that this person has appropriate training; - ensures that staff have the skills, knowledge and understanding necessary to keep looked-after or previously looked-after children safe and have the information they need in relation to a child's 'lookedafter' legal status (whether they are looked-after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility; - operates a Whistleblowing procedure and will remedy any deficiencies or weaknesses in relation to child protection arrangements that is brought to its attention without delay; - has appropriate safeguarding responses to children who are absent from school, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them being absent in the future; - ensures staff members are aware that they must not promise confidentiality to a child and must always act in the best interests of the child; - has an annual child protection item on the Governing Body agenda; - undertakes a full audit of the Safeguarding systems and procedures in place on an annual basis.
+- has procedures for dealing with allegations against other children (child on child abuse).
+This will generally be in accordance with the school Behaviour Policy and procedures and the Child on child Abuse Policy and procedures in the first instance; - has appointed a designated teacher to promote the educational achievement of cared for or previously cared for children ensuring that this person has appropriate training; - ensures that staff have the skills, knowledge and understanding necessary to keep cared for or previously cared for children safe and have the information they need in relation to a child's 'looked-after' legal status (whether they are cared for under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility; - operates a Whistleblowing procedure and will remedy any deficiencies or weaknesses in relation to child protection arrangements that is brought to its attention without delay; - has appropriate safeguarding responses to children who are absent from school, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them being absent in the future; - ensures staff members are aware that they must not promise confidentiality to a child and must always act in the best interests of the child; - has an annual child protection item on the Governing Body agenda; - undertakes a full audit of the Safeguarding systems and procedures in place on an annual basis.